vjbollavarapu/modulyn-community/apps/backend/apps/gig_management/README.md

 - Web3 transaction verification
 - Audit trail for all job activities

-This gig management system provides the foundation for a complete freelance cleaning and maintenance marketplace within the TidyGen ERP platform.
+This gig management system provides the foundation for a complete freelance cleaning and maintenance marketplace within the Modulyn ERP platform.